Beware of entrapment if you are disabled by environmental illness (MCS or EHS)

 She went on a vacation to a beach with her mother and to a bar a couple of times with friends.
 People took pictures of her at these outings, which she posted on social media.

-A man with MCS applied for disability benefits and was denied.
+A man with MCS applied for disability benefits which were denied.
 To mount the appeal, his doctor made a records request from the insurance company.
 That unearthed a note from the physician the agency had hired to examine the man.
 The note recommended hiring a private detective to check if the man really did wear a respirator when visiting stores, as he said he did.

 There was also a case where a neighbor complained to Social Security about a man who received disability, but did major repair work on his home.
 Thus he must be faking his disability.